Boy on a Dolphin: Production notes

 The film was loosely based on David Divine's novel by the same name which was published in 1955, which presents as rivals an English archeologist and an impoverished Greek student.

-20th Century Fox bought the film rights prior to publication.
+20th Century-Fox bought the film rights prior to publication.
 Sam Engel was assigned to produce and Alec Coppel to write.

 Clifton Webb and Joan Collins were announced as stars.
 Then Leon Uris was signed to work on the script and Henry Koster to direct.
 Dwight Taylor wrote a version of the script.

-Henry Koster was originally meant to direct.
-However he was delayed on D Day the Sixth of June and was replaced by Jean Negulesco.
+Koster was delayed on D-Day the Sixth of June and was replaced by Jean Negulesco.

 The female lead eventually went to Sophia Loren.
 Alan Ladd signed on shortly before shooting commenced.

 Shooting

 Much of the film was shot on location on the Greek Saronic Islands, notably Hydra.
 Establishing shots of Athens, Rhodes and Delos add to the vérité, while matte shots and some interiors were done at Cinecittà in Rome.
 One scene uses the Eastern Orthodox monastery complex at Metéora, which was later used as a location in the James Bond film For Your Eyes Only.

 Webb fell ill with pneumonia during the shoot.
 Filming went relatively smoothly, despite the fact it was the first Hollywood movie shot in Greece.
 Webb later sponsored two Greek children.

 The dissimilarity in heights between the 5 ft 8 in Loren and 5 ft 6 in Ladd led to complications in filming.
 Some of their scenes together required him to stand on a box, while another forced a trench to be dug for Loren when the pair walked along the beach.

 Paul Stader and Ray Austin were the stunt diving doubles.